FG Engages EFCC, ICPC to Checkmate Fraud in Investment Programmes

 The federal government has announced the engagement of the Economic and Financial Crimes Commission (EFCC) and Independent Corrupt Practices and Other Related Offences Commission (ICPC) to checkmate any fraud in its ongoing Social Investment Programmes across the country.

-The Minister of Humanitarian Affairs, Disaster Management and Social Development, Hajiya Sadiya Umar Farouq, unveiled this to journalists Thursday in Katsina during the training of 117 independent monitors at the state Local Government Service Commission.
+The Minister of Humanitarian Affairs, Disaster Management and Social Development, Hajiya Sadiya Umar Farouq, revealed this to journalists yesterday in Katsina during the training of 117 independent monitors at the state Local Government Service Commission.

 She said: “Please be informed that the ministry will not hesitate to take you off the programme if you are found violating the terms of your engagement.